 This falls into the blissful, classic category of soups and stews that are even better after a few days.
-It also falls into the category of meals that make you glad to have in the fridge on a weeknight, especially when work or soccer practice means you’re walking in the door at 6:00 p.m.
+You’ll be thrilled to have a pot of this in the fridge, especially when work or soccer practice means you’re walking in the door at 6:00 p.m.

 For Serving, Pick and Choose

 - Sour cream

 - Shredded cheese – Such as cheddar or a Mexican cheese blend.